ILikePizza555/Snakey/README.md

 }
 ```

-You can supply your own `Observer` to use, but the default behavior is to call a function.
+You can supply your own [Observer](https://rxjs.dev/api/index/interface/Observer) to use, but the default behavior is to call a function.
 This does mean that your `Stream`s should eventually return a function.
 This function is referred to as the `Responder`.

 ## Context

 The beginning of all requests is `Context`. `applySnake` automatically converts all requests into `Context` objects.
-When building a `Snake`, you should assume that your `Stream`s will be called over a `Observable<Context>` object.
+When building a `Snake`, you should assume that it will be piped over a `Observable<Context>` object.

 ### Properties